Another in a series of “Ask Acadia on My Mind!” Q&As

 Other things to see and do in and around Acadia National Park

-Even though you’re arriving after Columbus Day, there are plentiful activities still available.
+Even though you’re arriving after Columbus Day, now called Indigenous Peoples’ Day in Maine, there are plentiful activities still available.
 There may not be as many ranger-led things to do (the only ones going on during your visit are on Schoodic Peninsula on the mainland, about a 45-minute drive away from Bar Harbor), but local chambers of commerce have full calendars and listings of local businesses for shopping, dining and other activities, and such museums as the Abbe Museum in Bar Harbor, the Wendell Gilley bird carving museum in Southwest Harbor and Seal Cove Auto Museum are open.

 You also happen to be visiting during the weekend of the Mount Desert Island Marathon and Half Marathon.
 So if you want to see some elite runners battle to the finish, or the mass of runners at the start, the marathon organizers have a handy spectator’s guide to the Sunday, Oct.
 18, event, as well as other information.